dmo60/lLyrics/lLyrics/README.markdown

 To install this plugin, just run the "install.sh" script and afterwards enable "lLyrics" plugin in Rhythmbox under 'Edit > Plugins'.

+Note that Rhythmbox version 2.90 or higher is required to run lLyrics!

 Credits